+Are you wondering if your child is a sensory seeker?
 Children who have sensory processing difficulties may move around a lot, which can get them into trouble.
 But the reason they never seem to slow down is because their bodies are telling them they need to move, move, move!

-At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
+At NAPA Centre, we take an individualised approach to paediatric therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
 If your child needs services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.